 |

-Cape Range National Park extends along the western side of the North West Cape and boasts spectacular rocky gorges and canyons and a beautiful Indian Ocean coastline adjacent to Ningaloo Marine Park. |
+Cape Range National Park extends along the western side of the North West Cape and boasts spectacular rocky gorges and canyons.
+It has a beautiful Indian Ocean coastline adjacent to Ningaloo Marine Park. |

 |